Quantum fate of timelike naked singularity with scalar hair: Self-adjoint extension method

-in which $f=\xi ^{\mu }\xi _{\mu }$ (using the signature $(+,-,-,-)$ of a spacetime metric) and $D_{i}$ is the spatial covariant derivative on $\Sigma $ induced from the full spacetime covariant derivative.
-The Hilbert space $\mathcal{H}$, $\left( L^{2}\left( \Sigma \right) \right) $\ is the space of square integrable functions on $\Sigma $.
-Operator $A$ is evidently real, positive and symmetric and therefore its self-adjoint extensions (covering the extension of Hilbert space to encompass the singular point) always exist.
-If this extension is unique then $A$ is called essentially self-adjoint.
+in which $f=\xi ^{\mu }\xi _{\mu }$ (using the selected signature of a spacetime metric) and $D_{i}$ is the spatial covariant derivative on $\Sigma $ induced from the full spacetime covariant derivative, $M$ is the mass of the scalar field and $A$ is an operator defined on the Hilbert space $\mathscr{H}=\mathscr{L}_{2}\left( \Sigma \right)$ which is a space of square integrable functions on $\Sigma $.
+The operator $A$ is evidently real, positive and symmetric and therefore its self-adjoint extensions (covering the extension of Hilbert space to encompass the singular point) always exist.
+If this extension is unique, then $A$ is called essentially self-adjoint \cite{Horowitz:1995gi}.
+In order to analyze the essential self-adjointness, one has to consider the eigen-equation of the operator